monatis/clip.cpp/examples/python_bindings/README.md

 tokens = model.tokenize(text_2encode)
 text_embed = model.encode_text(tokens)

-## load and extract embedings of an image from the disk
+## load and extract embeddings of an image from the disk
 image_2encode = '/path/to/cat.jpg'
 image_embed = model.load_preprocess_encode_image(image_2encode)

-## perform similarity search between the image and the text
+## calculate the similarity between the image and the text
 score = model.calculate_similarity(text_embed, image_embed)

 # Alternatively, you can just do: